- Scope of the Journal

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

-In addition to the scientific content, considerations of design and visual appeal as a cover illustration will play an important role in the selection of illustrations.
+In addition to the scientific content, considerations of design and visual appeal will play an important role in the selection of cover illustrations.
 A brief, descriptive caption (about 120 words) that will appear at the beginning of the Table of Contents is also needed.
 Once submitted by the author, the final version, if published, is at the discretion of the Deputy Editor.
 Once an illustration is selected for use on the cover, authors will be asked to provide a digital version of the image.
-If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.
 The following guidelines are provided:

 Layered Files.
 File in layers are preferred if elements need to moved or backgrounds added.
 Acceptable formats are PSD, AI, TIF, and EPS.